The Global Marine Group is pleased to announce the new ownership of the business by Keppel Infrastructure Fund, a fund managed by Keppel.

 OiQ’s proficiency also spans across the global stage.
 We regularly provide guidance to emerging renewables markets worldwide.
 Leveraging our knowledge gained from fundamental lessons learned thus far.

-As offshore electricity transmission projects continue to expand, the importance of thoughtful space utilization and routing optimization is essential.
+As offshore electricity transmission projects continue to expand, the importance of thoughtful space utilisation and routing optimization is essential.
 This necessity extends beyond accommodating other ocean users, seabed activities, and offshore resources, encompassing the safeguarding of infrastructure integrity and the reliability of the electrical supply.

 OceanIQ is dedicated not only to ensuring the integrity of cable assets but also to improving access to both construction and maintenance sites, as well as the export and inter-array cable route.
 Throughout this process, our goal is to minimize any adverse effects on the optimal cable routing and wind farm design.